todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 Or you can...
 ### Submit to Circumstances

-… instead of exerting yourself, just trying to come out on your feet.
+…instead of exerting yourself, just trying to come out on your feet.

 At the end of this, you’re going to ask your volunteers where you wind up and what state you’re in when you get there, but first roll. **On any hits,** choose one per hit: